don/ITP-DeviceToDatabase/04_TimeSeries/timescaledb.md

 # TimescaleDB

 [TimescaleDB](https://www.timescale.com/) is a time series database.
 TimescaleDB runs as a PosgreSQL extension.
+Amazon RDS does not support the TimescaleDB extension, so we have a new PostgreSQL server for TimescaleDB -- timescale.dev2db.com.

 ## Client